solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 **Frontend**

-Next up it was just a case of replacing the frontend's call to the local json file with the backend endpoint.
+Next up it was just a case of replacing the frontend’s call to the local json file with the backend endpoint.

 ```csharp
 builder.Services.AddTransient(sp => new HttpClient { BaseAddress = new Uri("https://blue-dust-2805.fly.dev") });